Princess Augusta of Saxe-Gotha: Early life

 Princess Augusta was born in Gotha to Frederick II, Duke of Saxe-Gotha-Altenburg and Magdalena Augusta of Anhalt-Zerbst.
 Her paternal grandfather was Frederick I, Duke of Saxe-Gotha-Altenburg, eldest surviving son of Ernest I, Duke of Saxe-Gotha-Altenburg.

 In 1736, it was proposed that she marry 29-year-old Frederick, Prince of Wales, eldest son of George II of Great Britain and his queen consort Caroline of Ansbach.

-Originally, Frederick was intended to marry Princess Louisa Ulrika, eldest unmarried daughter of Frederick William I of Prussia.
+Frederick had been intended to marry Princess Louisa Ulrika, eldest unmarried daughter of Frederick William I of Prussia.
 A marriage alliance between Great Britain and Prussia had been an ambition for many years.
 However, when George II suggested that his eldest son would marry Louisa Ulrika, while his second (unmarried) daughter would marry the eldest son of the Prussian king, Frederick William demanded that his eldest son should likewise marry the eldest (unmarried) daughter of the king of Great Britain, and George II refused to agree to this demand.

 Around the time the Prussian plan was cancelled, there were rumours that Frederick might marry Diana Russell, Duchess of Bedford, granddaughter of Sarah Churchill, Duchess of Marlborough, and that such a marriage had been proposed when he visited the Duchess's lodge at Richmond.
 Queen Caroline felt a need to arrange a marriage for her son quickly, to preempt any possibility of such a mésalliance.
 She therefore suggested to the King that, when he next visited the Electorate of Hanover, he should also visit Saxe-Gotha-Altenburg and view the princesses there.
 The King did so, and informed the Queen that he considered Augusta suitable.
 When the matter was broached with Frederick, he simply replied that he would accept any bride his father decided was suitable for him.
 His attitude arose from a desire to obtain an additional allowance from Parliament to be financially independent of his father.